sdsucomptox/danrerlib/docs/userguide/introduction.md

 ## Getting Started

-If you're new to danRerLib, we recommend starting with the following resources:
+If you're new to `danRerLib`, we recommend starting with the following resources:

-- [Installation Guide](installation.md): Learn how to install danRerLib on your system.
+- [Installation Guide](installation.md): Learn how to install `danRerLib` on your system.
-- [Quick Start Tutorial](usage.md): Get up and running with danRerLib in just a few minutes.
+- [Quick Start Tutorial](usage.md): Get up and running with `danRerLib` in just a few minutes.
 - {ref}`API Reference <APIRef>`.: Explore the comprehensive API documentation for detailed information on package functions.
 - {ref}`Tutorials <tutorials>`: Explore comprehensive tutorials for detailed package usage.

 ## Why danRerLib?

-- Ease of Use: With intuitive functions and clear documentation, danRerLib simplifies complex gene ID mapping and orthology tasks.
-- Flexibility: danRerLib allows you to customize and extend its functionality to meet your specific research needs.
+- **Ease of Use**: `danRerLib` simplifies gene ID mapping, orthology mapping, and functional enrichment tasks with clear documentation and tutorials specifically for zebrafish researchers.
-- Up-to-Date: We regularly update Your Package Name to ensure it aligns with the latest gene databases and research standards.
+- **Up-to-Date**: We regularly update `danRerLib` to ensure it aligns with the latest gene and pathway annotation databases.

 ## Contributing

-We welcome contributions from the community to improve and enhance Your Package Name.
-If you're interested in contributing, please review our Contributing Guidelines for more information.
+We welcome contributions from the community to improve and enhance `danRerLib`.
+If you're interested in contributing, please review our [Contributing Guidelines](../contributing.md) for more information.

 ## Support and Feedback

 If you encounter any issues, have questions, or want to provide feedback, please don't hesitate to contact us.
-We're here to help and make danRerLib even better.

 ## License

-Your Package Name is released under the MIT License.
+`danRerLib` is released under the MIT License.
 Please review the License for details on how you can use and distribute this package.